lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 ## 6. Adding a New Language

-Note: If you just want to add a new language to **OpenCutList** and you would like to volunteer for the translation, then becoming a translator via [Transifex](https://www.transifex.com/opencutlist/opencutlist/) is a much better way.
-Your translation may help other users and you will get assistance from the **OpenCutList** team.
+Note: If you want to add a new language to **OpenCutList** and you want to volunteer for the translation, then becoming a translator via [Transifex](https://www.transifex.com/opencutlist/opencutlist/) is the official way.
+Your translation can help other users and you will get support from the **OpenCutList** team.

 Adding a new translation file is simple.
 Just add a new `.yml` file into the `src/yaml/i18n` directory by duplicating `fr.yml` (or any other file) and changing all the values into the desired language.
 The first entry in the file should have the key `_label` corresponding to a label for the new language.